Zappic3/Prism-Launcher-Neco-Arc-CatPack/README.md

 ## What is this?
-This is a CatPack for the Prism Launcher Minecraft Launcher, that adds Neco-Arc as a background cat options.
+This is a CatPack for the Prism Launcher Minecraft Launcher, that adds Neco-Arc as a background cat option.

 ## How to use
  0. Download and Install [Prism Launcher](https://prismlauncher.org/).